geosmall/f303-continuous-delivery/README.md

 # f303-continuous-delivery

-This is a test example demonstrating how to use Github Actions to build and flash firmware (on real hardware devices).
+Geo: This is a test example demonstrating how to use Github Actions to build and flash firmware (on real hardware devices).

 For more details on how to flash devices with a Raspberry Pi, see https://www.electronvector.com.